thirumurthis/Learnings/K8s/manifest-example/K8s_volumes_yaml.md

 Persistent volume and Persistent Volume Claim:

-the presisent vloume claim can be used in the pod with the claim name in volumes.
+The presisent vloume claim can be used in the pod with the claim name in volumes.

+Note:
-note: deleting the pvc will delete the pv also, but only the any directory within the /tmp/<> will be auto deleted else it wont get deleted.
+  - deleting the pvc will delete the pv also, but only the any directory within the /tmp/<> will be auto deleted else it wont get deleted.
+  - has `type` value Directory, File.
+The monut directory will either be created by automatically or need to be created by Admin/developer on the host/worker machines.

 ```yaml
 apiVersion: v1
 kind: PersistentVolume